 - DThe RF will flip the spin, inducing a spin transition to a slightly higher-energy state.

-The electromagnetic radiation used for NMR spectroscopy falls in which region?
+In which region does the electromagnetic radiation used for NMR spectroscopy fall?

 In which units are NMR chemical shifts usually reported?

 In NMR spectroscopy, what happens to the chemical shift and resonance frequency of a compound when the spectrometer frequency changes?

 - AThe chemical shift changes; the resonance frequency remains constant.